xcube-dev/xcube/docs/source/dataaccess.md

 in the package's `plugin` module (hence `{package}.plugin.init_plugin()`).

 Alternatively, the package can have any name, but then it must register a [setuptools entry point] in the slot "xcube_plugins".
+In this case the function `init_plugin()` can also be placed anywhere in your code.
 If you use `setup.cfg`:

 ```